 CSUSM adopted an Intellectual Property Policy in 2012.
 This policy states "copyrightable works prepared by students as part of the requirements for a University degree program are deemed to be the property of the student.
 Unless otherwise agreed upon, research records for a graduate theses or dissertation are the property of the University, but the student-creator may retain a copy of the work."
 You should talk with your faculty advisor if you have questions about the material contained in your thesis or project.
 The library has created guidelines that can help assist you when dealing with proprietary information in your thesis or project

 Redacting (masking) sensitive content requires the student to use a redaction tool to guarantee confidentiality.
-Adobe Acrobat Professional versions 9 and X offer built-in redaction tools.
-Please see links below.
+Adobe Acrobat Pro offers a built-in redaction tool.

 How do I Merge two PDFs using Adobe Acrobat Pro

-- When the items are in the order that you want, click on the “Combine Files” button that at the bottom, right side of the window.
+- When the items are in the order that you want, click on the “Combine Files” button in the upper right hand corner.

 - Once the files have been combined, a window with this new PDF will open.

-- Now you can save the file, following the naming conventions: <Last nameFirst name_TermYear> ex. <DoeJohn_Fall2011.pdf>
+- Now you can save the file, following the naming conventions: <Last nameFirst name_TermYear> ex. <DoeJohn_Fall2017.pdf>

 What about my rights as an author?